wrench-project/wrench/doc/wrench_101.md

 # 10,000-ft view of a WRENCH-based simulator #      {#wrench-101-simulator-10000ft}

-A WRENCH-based simulator can be as simple as a single `main()` function that first creates a platform to be simulated (the hardware) and a set of services that turns on the platform (the software).
-These services correspond to software that knows how to store data, perform computation, and many other useful things that real-world cyberinfrastructures can do.
+A WRENCH-based simulator can be as simple as a single `main()` function that first creates a platform to be simulated (the hardware) and a set of services that run on the platform (the software).
+These services correspond to software that knows how to store data, perform computation, and many other useful things that real-world cyberinfrastructure services can do.

 The simulator then needs to create a workflow to be executed, which is a set of compute tasks each with input and output files, and thus data-dependencies.
 A special service is then created, called a Workflow Management System (WMS),  that will be in charge of executing the workflow on the platform.
 (This service must have been implemented by a WRENCH "developer", i.e., a user that has used the Developer API.)
-The set of input files to the workflow, if any, are then staged on the platform at some locations.
+The set of input files to the workflow, if any, are staged on the platform at particular storage locations.

-The simulation is then simply launched via a single call.
-When this call returns, the WMS has completed (typically after completing the execution of the workflow, or failing to executed it) and one can analyze simulation output.
+The simulation is then launched via a single call.
+When this call returns, the WMS has terminated (typically after completing the execution of the workflow, or failing to executed it) and the simulation output can be analyzed.

 # Blueprint for a WRENCH-based simulator #         {#wrench-101-simulator-blueprint}